A migraine is usually a moderate or severe headache felt as a throbbing pain on 1 side of your head.

 - triptans – medicines that can help reverse the changes in the brain that may cause migraines

-- anti-emetics – medicines often used to help relieve people's feeling of sickness (nausea) or being sick
+- anti-emetics – medicines often used to help relieve a feeling of sickness (nausea) or being sick

 During an attack, many people find that sleeping or lying in a darkened room can also help.

 If you think a trigger is causing your migraines, avoid this trigger.
-This may help reduce your risk of experiencing migraines.
+This may help reduce your risk of having migraines.

 It may also help to maintain a generally healthy lifestyle, including: